On homological mirror symmetry of toric Calabi-Yau three-folds: Lagrangian sections and line bundles

 \begin{proof} Given a support function $\phi$, from (\ref{rel_inters}) it follows that its kinks $(k_e)_{e \in \mathscr E}$ belong to $\ker \Phi$.
 Moreover if we add to $\phi$ an affine function, these numbers do not change.
 On the other hand, given a collection $(k_e)_{e \in \mathscr E}$ in $\ker \Phi$, fix a simplex $P_0$ in the subdivision and set $\phi|_{P_0}= 0$.
 Then equations (\ref{bundles:cond}) uniquely determine a support function $\phi$. \end{proof}

-\subsection{The space of sections on $X$.}
+\subsection{The space of sections on $X$}

-We have given three slightly different constructions of the space $X$ and the fibration $f$: through the formulas (\ref{mirror}) and (\ref{dualfib}), via the topological construction of \S~\ref{topological} or as the space $X(B)$ in Example~\ref{bneg}.
+We have given three slightly different constructions of the space $X$ and the fibration $f$: through the formulas (\ref{mirror}) and (\ref{dualfib}), the complex tropical model of \S\ref{topological} or the Lagrangian model $X(B)$ in Example~\ref{bneg}.
 We will freely switch from one construction to the other.